When it comes to creating value and driving growth for private equity portfolios, SaaS management is becoming an increasing priority.

 While a Deloitte study shows that over 70% of funds are maturing their operational capabilities, results also suggest that just 10% of funds have a structured plan to add cross-portfolio operational capabilities.
 Over two-thirds of funds surveyed recognize the potential to add enhancements across multiple portfolio companies, but were just not effective.

 In this article, we discuss how focusing on operating effectiveness – specifically around IT and technology processes – can generate new value and protect against financial risk.
-As well, we feature SaaS optimization as an improvement that can be simply, broadly and cost-effectively applied inside an operational diligence plan.
+As well, we feature SaaS optimization as an improvement that can be simply, broadly and cost-effectively applied inside an operational diligence plan that can greatly reduce the SaaS TCO.

 Operating effectiveness to drive company value